message/iata/JO.md

-Published 05.11.2021
+Published 09.11.2021
 1. Nationals of , Angola, Belize, Benin, Botswana, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Rep., Colombia, Comoros, Congo (Dem.
 Rep.), Cote d'Ivoire, Cuba, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Iraq, Liberia, Madagascar, Mali, Mauritania, Mongolia, Morocco, Mozambique, Myanmar, Namibia, Nepal, Niger, Pakistan, Papua New Guinea, Philippines, Senegal, Sierra Leone, Somalia, South Sudan, Sri Lanka, Sudan, Tanzania, Togo, Uganda, Viet Nam and Zambia are not allowed to enter.
 - This does not apply to:
 - passengers with a residence permit issued by Jordan;
 - passengers with a residence permit valid for a minimum of 6 months from the arrival date issued by Australia, Austria, Bahrain, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Japan, Kuwait, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Oman, Poland, Portugal, Qatar, Romania, Saudi Arabia, Slovakia, Slovenia, Spain, Sweden, USA, United Arab Emirates or United Kingdom and return/onward tickets;
 - nationals of Comoros, Djibouti, Iraq, Mauritania, Morocco or Sudan residing in Turkey;
-- passengers with a visa issued by Jordan.
+- passengers with a visa issued by Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Jordan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland or USA;
+- nationals of Colombia, Libya, Niger, Pakistan and Philippines traveling as part of an organized tourist group of 5 or more people;
+- nationals of Syria traveling as part of an organized tourist group of 5 or more people.
+The travel agency must have submitted an application to the Ministry of Interior of Jordan.
 2. Passengers are not allowed to transit through Jordan for more than 10 hours.
 3. Passengers must complete a "Declaration Form" before departure at <a href="https://www.gateway2jordan.gov.jo">https://www.gateway2jordan.gov.jo</a> .
 This will generate a QR code which must be presented before boarding and upon arrival.
 4. Passengers must have health insurance valid for the period of intended stay.